knowledgetranslation/process/how_to_make_a_quality_website.md

 1. Don’t give disproportionate or inappropriate weight to trivial issues.[^11]

+	* As an example, holding a meeting to discuss a typeface or the colour of a design element is probably not the best use of the team’s time.
+Instead, focus on content, functionality, and usability.

 1. Remember the [Priority of Constituencies](http://www.w3.org/TR/html-design-principles/#priority-of-constituencies), a founding web design principle encoded by the World Wide Web Consortium and Web Hypertext Application Technology Working Group (the organizations responsible for web standards):

 	> In case of conflict, consider users over authors over implementors over specifiers over theoretical purity.
 In other words costs or difficulties to the user should be given more weight than costs to authors; which in turn should be given more weight than costs to implementors; which should be given more weight than costs to authors of the spec itself, which should be given more weight than those proposing changes for theoretical reasons alone.
 Of course, it is preferred to make things better for multiple constituencies at once.